gagolews/datawranglingpy/README.md

 ## About the Author

 Dr habil.
-[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne, Australia and an Associate Professor at the Systems Research Institute of the Polish Academy of Sciences.
+[Marek Gagolewski][1] is currently an Associate Professor at the Systems Research Institute of the Polish Academy of Sciences.

 His research interests are related to data science, in particular: modelling